Connect, Engage & Build Community

 Consultant, Mentor and Mother of Twins

-Gracia Dyer Jalea is an award-winning change leader, founder and mother of twins.
-She co-founded the Toronto Ward Museum in 2015 and served as its Founding Executive Director in the organization's foundational years.
-She is skilled in big picture thinking, fundraising, corporate communications, program development and stakeholder and community engagement.
+Gracia Dyer Jalea is an award-winning change leader, founder, and mother of twins.
+She co-founded the Toronto Ward Museum in 2015 and served as its Founding Executive Director in the organization's first few years.
+She is skilled in big-picture thinking, fundraising, corporate communications, program development, and stakeholder and community engagement.

 "For those seeking equity and hungering for leadership roles I say:

 Speak up and advocate for more opportunities for yourself and for others.

 And in the absence of opportunity do not be afraid to create opportunity for yourself."